Mobile Logo in White

 Forms and Guidelines

-Please read the sample submission guidelines before submitting samples.
+Please read the sample submission guidelines (update 8/5/25) before submitting samples.
 It covers many aspects of sample preparation for the NGS project and has become a valuable toolkit for preparation and submission.

 Samples are brought to the GSF (or are sent by an appropriate carrier for outside users) and are logged into the Laboratory Information Management System (LIMS).
 We currently use Wiki LIMS to track sample receiving, QC, preparation, and sequencing.
-Users are requested to submit the SAMPLE Submission Form with the samples, with hard copy and electronic version when available.
-Samples then are quality control checked, and the samples passing the QC will be moved forward to library production for sequencing purposes.
+Users are requested to submit the SAMPLE Submission Form along with the samples, in both hard copy and electronic versions when available.
+Samples are then quality control-checked, and those that pass the QC will be moved forward to library production for sequencing purposes.

 Sample submissions are initiated via entries in the LIMS database.
 After receiving samples, they are entered and recorded into LIMS.
-Every step involving the sample QC, library preparation, library quantification, and sequencing is recorded and tracked in the LIMS.
+Every step, from sample QC to library preparation, library quantification, and sequencing, is recorded and tracked in the LIMS.

 Users can also submit the library to the GSF for sequencing.
-Users are requested to submit the LIBRARY Submission Form with the library, with hard copy and electronic version when available.
-Libraries then are quality control checked and move forward to sequencing.
+Users are requested to submit the LIBRARY Submission Form to the library, with a hard copy and an electronic version when available.
+Libraries are then quality-controlled and moved forward to sequencing.

 Quick Links

-Please read through these important notes regarding the sample preparation:
+Please read through these critical notes regarding the sample preparation:

-- Genomic DNA should be provided as high molecular weight DNA.
-Any sample exposed to phenol or other organic solvents should be run through a Qiagen cleanup column prior to submission to avoid contaminants that may inhibit the activities of enzymes used in the Illumina library preparation protocols.
+• Genomic DNA should be provided as high-molecular-weight DNA.
+Any sample exposed to phenol or other organic solvents should be run through a Qiagen cleanup column before submission to avoid contaminants that may inhibit the activities of enzymes used in the Illumina library preparation protocols.

-- Preferred genomic DNA sample preparation methods include the Qiagen DNeasy kit and CTAB method.
+• Preferred methods for genomic DNA sample preparation include the Qiagen DNeasy kit and the CTAB method.

-- For the RNA-Seq sample, Trizol combined with Qiagen RNeasy mini kit should work well.
+• For the RNA-Seq sample, a combination of Trizol and the Qiagen RNeasy mini kit should work well.
 Ambion’s mirVana miRNA isolation Kit, Qiagen’s miRNeasy kit, RNeasy kit, Tissue and lipid RNeasy kit, and microarray RNeasy kit are good options too.
 You will only need to stop at the total RNA isolation point when you use the mirVana miRNA isolation Kit or Qiagen’s miRNeasy kit.

-- For small RNA-Seq sample, Ambion’s mirVana miRNA isolation Kit and Qiagen’s miRNeasy kit is recommended use for total RNA isolation.
+• For small RNA-Seq samples, Ambion’s mirVana miRNA isolation Kit and Qiagen’s miRNeasy kit are recommended for total RNA isolation.
 You will only need to stop at the total RNA isolation point when you use the mirVana miRNA isolation Kit or Qiagen’s miRNeasy kit.

-- Please provide a bioanalyzer trace file of total RNA and readings from Nanodrop, Qubit, or RiboGreen.
+• Please provide a Bioanalyzer trace file of total RNA and readings from a Nanodrop, Qubit, or RiboGreen instrument.

-- Before ChIP, chromatin must be fragmented into a manageable size.
-The optimal size range of chromatin for ChIP-Seq analysis should be between 150 and 300 bps.
-DNA fragments in this size range, which are equivalent to mono and dinucleosome chromatin fragments, provide high-resolution analysis of binding sites, and they work well for next-generation sequencing platforms.
+• Before ChIP, chromatin must be fragmented into a manageable size.
+The optimal size range for chromatin in ChIP-Seq analysis is between 150 and 300 base pairs (bp).
+DNA fragments in this size range, equivalent to mono- and dinucleosome chromatin fragments, provide high-resolution analysis of binding sites and are well-suited for next-generation sequencing platforms.

-Please provide the agarose gel picture or Bioanalyzer trace file of ChIP-DNA and readings from Qubit or PicoGreen.
+Please provide the agarose gel picture or Bioanalyzer trace file of the ChIP-DNA, along with the corresponding readings from Qubit or PicoGreen.

 Single Cell Analysis

-Please note: 10X single cell service is by appointment only; we must have advance notice due to the nature of these preparations since we will need to have someone on standby to receive the cells.
-Please read 10x Genomics GSF Recommendations before you prepare/submit your samples to the GSF.
+Please note: 10X single-cell service is by appointment only.
+We require advance notice due to the nature of these preparations, as we will need to have someone on standby to receive the cells.
+Please read the 10x Genomics GSF Recommendations before you prepare/submit your samples to the GSF.

 Please check these presentations if you are interested in this technology, sample preparation, and data analysis.